 Demographics: 68 per cent are business decision makers

 Most Compelling Stat: 4X more effective for B2B than Facebook and Twitter

-Who Should Use It: B2B organizations
+Who Should Use It: B2B organizations and recruiters

 Why You Should Care: Executives are present from all of the Fortune 500 companies as members and 85 of the Fortune 100 companies use its corporate hiring solutions

 Growth: 901 million monthly active users with a trillion monthly page views, average time spent on FB per user each month is 7:45:49

 Demographics: 58 per cent of users are female

 Most Compelling Stat: 60 per cent of consumers are willing to post about products or services on Facebook if they get a deal or discount